PatrickKyei/exception/_drafts/2022-05-21-things-you-should-cancel-from-your-life.md

 The only limits in your life are the ones you put on yourself, so dream big, and be bold.

+Create the life you wish to have and deserve. **I'm not talking about being reckless**.
+I'm asking you to LIVE abundantly, know your worth and Love your life.
+Don't waste it by liveing less than what you were meant for.

+> There is no passion to be found in settling for a life less than the one you are capable of living. - Nelson Mandela

 ## Staying on your Smartphone in important conversations

-It is a bad habit to stay on your smartphone in important conversations.
+It is a bad habit to stay on your smartphone in meetings or when having important conversations.
 It shows a sign of not paying attention even when you think you are listening to the other person.

 ## Aimless social media browsing

+There are a lot good things that the internet and social media offers.
+These days are a lot of ways one coudl promote their businesses on social media platforms like facebook, tiktok and linkedin.

+But spending your time aimlessly browsing social media does no good to you .
+If you are not building connections, selling a product, promoting your business, learning a skill or selling your talents out there then spend less time on social media.

+Don't become a victim of social media.

 ## Working without breaks

 Good work is good, but so is good rest.

-Overworking your body will cost you some great deal of health, if not now some day.
+Overworking your body will cost you some great deal of health issues, if not now some day.
 Take a break and take care of your body.